MSc/Diploma/Certificate Language and Communication Impairment in Children (LACIC)

 About the course

-Optional modules for PGDip and MSc levels only
+Examples of optional modules for PGDip and MSc levels only:

 MSc students also complete a dissertation.